Urban runoff: Water pollution

 The runoff also increases temperatures in streams, harming fish and other organisms.
 (A sudden burst of runoff from a rainstorm can cause a fish-killing shock of hot water.)
-Also, road salt used to melt snow on sidewalks and roadways can contaminate streams and groundwater aquifers.
+Also, road salt used to melt snow on sidewalks and roadways can contaminate streams and groundwater aquifer.

 One of the most pronounced effects of urban runoff is on watercourses that historically contained little or no water during dry weather periods (often called ephemeral streams).
 When an area around such a stream is urbanized, the resultant runoff creates an unnatural year-round streamflow that hurts the vegetation, wildlife and stream bed of the waterway.
 Containing little or no sediment relative to the historic ratio of sediment to water, urban runoff rushes down the stream channel, ruining natural features such as meanders and sandbars, and creates severe erosion—increasing sediment loads at the mouth while severely carving the stream bed upstream.
 As an example, on many Southern California beaches at the mouth of a waterway, urban runoff carries trash, pollutants, excessive silt, and other wastes, and can pose moderate to severe health hazards.

 Because of fertilizer and organic waste that urban runoff often carries, eutrophication often occurs in waterways affected by this type of runoff.
 After heavy rains, organic matter in the waterway is relatively high compared with natural levels, spurring growth of algae blooms that soon consume most of the oxygen.
 Once the naturally occurring oxygen in the water is depleted, the algae blooms die, and their decomposition causes further eutrophication.
 These algae blooms mostly occur in areas with still water, such as stream pools and the pools behind dams, weirs, and some drop structures.
 Eutrophication usually comes with deadly consequences for fish and other aquatic organisms.